culturally/flipper-zero-airtag/README.md

 ## Info
 - Just replace gap.c with the modified one.
 - Works with Official Flipper Firmware but should work with unleashed, RogueMaster too
+- You need to sniff the nfc registration data in 14443a protocol between a real AirTag and Iphone process and change the advertise data.
+(You need new unpaired AirTag)

 ## Screenshot